 George Caird Teaching

-Teaching has been an important part of my life over the past 40 years.
-I was privileged to receive wonderful oboe teaching from Janet Craxton, Neil Black, Evelyn Barbirolli, Helmut Winschermann and occasionally from Leon Goossens, and have always sought to pass on what I have learned to others.
+Teaching has been an important part of my life for over 45 years.
+I was privileged to receive wonderful oboe teaching from Janet Craxton, Neil Black, Evelyn Barbirolli, Helmut Winschermann and occasionally from Léon Goossens, and have always sought to pass on what I have learned to others.

 But I have absorbed much from other schools of oboe playing notably through my lessons with Helmut Winschermann in Detmold, Germany and through my admiration for the teaching in Paris and Lyons, in Canada/USA, and in many conservatoires throughout Europe, Asia, South America and Australia.
 As a member of both the International Double Reed Society and British Double Reed Society, I keep in touch with new ideas and approaches as much as I can.